LLNL/axom/src/components/sidre/docs/sphinx/index.rst

 Sidre User Documentation
 =========================

-The Sidre (Simulation data repository) component of the CS Toolkit provides tools to centralize data management in HPC applications (i.e., description, allocation, access, etc.).
-Requirements for Sidre grew out of related functionality that is central to several current LLNL applications as well needs identified for new codes targeted for future advanced architectures that must manage data allocation and placement carefully to run efficiently on those platforms.
-Unlike capabilities in existing codes, which were typically developed specifically for each code, Sidre is designed from inception to be shared by different applications.
-The goal of Sidre is to facilitate coordination and sharing of data: across physics packages in integrated applications, and between applications, libraries, and tools that provide capabilities such as file I/O, in situ visualization and analysis, etc.
+The Sidre (Simulation data repository) component of Axom provides tools to centralize data management in HPC applications (description, allocation, access, and so forth).
+Sidre's design grew out of experience with current LLNL applications and requirements identified for new codes to run on future architectures.
+All of these codes must manage data allocation and placement carefully to run efficiently.
+Capabilities in existing codes were typically developed specifically for each code with little regard to sharing.
+In contrast, Sidre is designed from inception to be shared by different applications.
+The goal of Sidre is efficient coordination and sharing of data: across physics packages in integrated applications, and between applications, libraries, and tools that provide, among others, capabilities such as file I/O, in situ visualization and analysis.

 Introduction
 -------------